-Nick Beim focuses primarily on consumer, software, data intelligence and fintech investments, with a particular affinity for online marketplaces and new machine learning applications.
+Nick Beim focuses primarily on artificial intelligence, big data, software and fintech investments.
 He blogs on the economics of innovation at www.nickbeim.com.

-Nick’s consumer investments include Clara Lending, a full-stack online mortgage bank that is revolutionizing both the front-end consumer mortgage experience and back-end mortgage supply chain; Care.com, the largest global online marketplace for care services (IPO); and the Gilt Groupe, the largest private sale e-commerce company in the United States (acquired by Hudson’s Bay).
+Nick’s consumer investments include Care.com, the largest global online marketplace for care services (IPO); and the Gilt Groupe, the largest private sale e-commerce company in the United States (acquired by Hudson’s Bay).

 Prior to joining Venrock, Nick was a General Partner at Matrix Partners and worked in the technology groups at McKinsey and Goldman Sachs.